post updated to consider Special Edition, recent Unofficial Skyrim Patch changes, and edited to be more concise

 1. Ebony Blade made improvable at smithy (v1.0)

-This change unbalances the game by overpowering the item, and hurts the mystique of this sword.
+This change hurts the mystique of this sword.
 The Ebony Blade is a deadric-serving (Mephala a.k.a.
-Whispering Lady) weapon permanently improved by killing trusting allies; friends.
-Allowing this weapon to be improved at a grindstone reduces the incentive to murder allies.
-With a high smithing skill, why bother doing Mephala’s bidding?
+Whispering Lady) weapon permanently improved by murdering trusting allies; friends.
+Mephala offers temptation for power through a moral test.
+Improving the sword by mundane means at a grindstone removes the moral decision and breaks the story.
 This should be evidence enough of original intent.
 Found beside the sword is a note, Admonition Against Ebony.
 Not proof in itself, but given the sword can’t be improved at a smithy, the note supports the restriction by stating “Not even the hottest fires of the Skyforge could melt it; indeed the coals themselves seemed to cool when it was placed within.”

 Taking a tip out of context is shaky evidence at best, and doesn’t meet Arthmoor’s policy on “factually proven to be broken” except perhaps in the very loosest sense.
-The intention of this tip is to remind the player that a perk or high skill isn’t required to improve a weapon of specific type.
-Given that armor at maximum rating can’t be effectively improved, and a low skill prevents further improvement, both contradicting the load-screen message, then we should assume certain unique items are at their best.
+Given that armor at maximum rating can’t be effectively improved, and a low skill prevents further improvement, both contradicting the load-screen message, then we should assume certain unique items may be at their best.
 Or without a special improvement method as is the case with the Ebony Blade.

 If there’s a problem here at all it is with the wording of the tip.